Kitware/VTK-m/docs/HPCBuilds.md

 Spock is a system at the OLCF that is an early access system for Frontier.
 As the software stack on Spock is frequently updated, these directions may be updated from time to time.

-Building VTK-m with HIP support for the AMD GPUs requires specific versions of ROCM and Kokkos.
+Building VTK-m with HIP support for the AMD GPUs with the correct versions of Rocm and Kokkos can be done with the following script.
-The following script can be used to build VTK-m on Spock.

 ```sh